 In Australia, Dimovski and Brooks (2006a) investigated 37 property trust IPOs during 1994 to 1999 and report an average 1.2% underpricing.
-They find that the underpricing can in part be explained by prospectus forecast profit distributions (or dividends) and the market sentiment towards property trusts from the date of the prospectus to the date of listing.
+They find that the undepricing can in part be explained by prospectus forecast profit distributions (or dividends) and the market sentiment towards property trusts from the date of the prospectus to the date of listing.
 They argue that higher dividend forecasting trusts are riskier and hence higher underpricing is found in such trusts.
-In some follow up work on 20 property trust IPOs during 2002 to 2004, Dimovski and Brooks (2006b)

-speculate that post 1999 LPT IPOs may offer higher underpricing than earlier IPOs given the merging of the trustee and manager roles into a single responsible entity role.
-Fund managers can indeed take this role.
+In some follow up work on 20 property trust IPOs during 2002 to 2004 Dimovski and Brooks (2006b) speculate that post 1999 LPT IPOs may offer higher underpricing than earlier IPOs given the merging of the trustee and manager roles into a single responsible entity role.